imixs/open-bpmn/doc/BPMN_EMF.md

 ### Generate java classes

 Now you can generate the java classes.
 Before you can start, you need to change some of the details of the new *.genfile*.
 Open the *.genfile* and choose the root element of the bpmnGraph.
-In the property view change the package name into `org.imixs.bpmn`:
+In the property view change the package name into `org.imixs`:

 <img src="./images/emf-generator-03.png" />